 Dr. S. Ayse Kadayifci-Orellana

-I received my PhD from American University’s School of International Service in Washington DC in 2002 and my Master’s degree in Conflict Analysis from University of Kent in Canterbury, England.
+I received my PhD from American University’s School of International Service in Washington DC in 2002 and my Master’s degree in Conflict Analysis from the University of Kent in Canterbury, England.

 As an Assistant Professor I taught a broad range of classes such as “Religion and Conflict Resolution,” “Conflict Resolution and Development,” “Evaluation of Peacebuilding and Development Programs” “Islamic Sources of Conflict Resolution”, "Gender and Conflict Resolution", "Theories of Conflict Resolution” among others.